What is a Katana Sword? The Essence of Samurai Heritage

 Where to Buy Katana in Australia

 In Australia, purchasing a real katana involves understanding and adhering to specific regulations.
-Due to their classification as weapons, potential owners must comply with local laws, which often require permits or memberships with martial arts organizations.
+Due to how these items are legally classified, potential owners must comply with local laws, which often require permits or membership with recognised martial arts organisations.

 Where to Buy Samurai Swords in Japan